carpentries/docs.carpentries.org/source/policies/terms-and-conditions.md

 **Last updated:** 2022-01-15

 The Carpentries teaches foundational coding and data science skills to researchers worldwide.
-We are a fiscally-sponsored project of Community Initiatives, a 501(c)(3) non-profit organisation.
+We are a 501(c)(3) non-profit organisation.
 The Carpentries is a diverse, global community that includes [Instructors](https://carpentries.org/instructors/), helpers, [Trainers](https://carpentries.org/trainers),